Financial-Times/origami-website/_tutorials/manual-build.md

 Not all Origami components use JavaScript.
 For example, of the components we have installed today, only `o-table` requires it.

-Origami components listen for a custom event—`o.DOMContentLoaded`—in order to initialise.
+Origami components listen for a custom event named `o.DOMContentLoaded` in order to initialise.
 We'll need to add that to our project so that the `o-table` JavaScript can kick in.

-<aside><a href="/#TODO">MOAR 'BOUT INITIALISING JS</a></aside>
+<aside>There are multiple ways to <a href="/TODO">initialise a component's JavaScript</a> when you are using Origami with the manual build process</aside>

 We'll need to add this to our file: